SkyTruth/cerulean-cloud/README.md

 ## Deployment

-Deployment is fully managed by Git Hub actions and Pulumi and the entire workflow defined in [this](.github/workflows/test_and_deploy.yml) YAML file.
+Deployment is fully managed by GitHub actions and Pulumi and the entire workflow defined in [this](.github/workflows/test_and_deploy.yml) YAML file.

 We have defined three development stages / stacks:
 - __TEST__: this is the Work in Progress (WIP) deployment stage.
 Will often be broken.
 Deployment can be triggered to TEST using the [workflow_dispatch](https://github.blog/changelog/2020-07-06-github-actions-manual-triggers-with-workflow_dispatch/) from any branch.